amdfanboi/testingrepo/README.md

-# testingrepo
-some random stuff goes here
+might add some description later